Right… Left… No Thanks.

 “They spend billions of dollars every year lobbying to get what they want.
 Well, we know what they want.
 They want more for themselves and less for everybody else… They don’t give a fuck about you.
 They don't care about you at all—at all.”—George Carlin.

 Personally, I don’t care if it’s left, right, up, down, sideways, orthogonal, parallel, or whatever; if you subscribe to any modern political ideology, you are not and cannot be Stoic.
-A Stoic’s life is based on reason, logic, and aligning with nature (true nature, not made up nature to suit your political agenda).
+A Stoic’s life is based on reason, logic, and aligning with nature (true nature, not made-up nature to suit your political agenda).
 There is nothing political about Stoicism in the modern use of the word.
-No belief-system or individual belief should be accepted by the Stoic without in-depth scrutiny using reason and logic, including Stoicism itself.
+No belief system or individual belief should be accepted by the Stoic without in-depth scrutiny using reason and logic, including Stoicism itself.

 “The wise man does not jump to conclusions.
 He withholds assent, reserving judgment until he has tested the impression with reason.”—Paraphrased from Epictetus, Discourses, 1.27